yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/04_networking_basics.md

 ## Connecting to your Duckiebot {status=ready}

-Now that we know what our network is and how it works, you can try to use it to gain access to your Duckiebot!
-The industry standard way of connecting to remote devices is SSH (Secure SHell).
+Now that we know what our local network is and how it works, we can this information to gain access to Duckiebots.
+The industry standard way of connecting to remote devices is a protocol known as _SSH_ (Secure SHell).
 Then name describes it quite well: just in the same way that you can run shell commands on your computer in the terminal you can run shell commands, in a secure way, on a remote device.
 In this case, the remote device will be your Duckiebot.

 #### SSH {#exercise:ex-ssh}

-Let’s connect to your Duckiebot via SSH.
+Let’s connect to our Duckiebot via SSH.
 Open a terminal and type `ssh ![username]@![hostname].local`.
 The username and hostname should be the ones you supplied when you flashed your card.
 If you didn’t set a username, then it should be the default value of `duckie`.
 If you are prompted to enter a password, again use the one you set when flashing, or if you didn’t use the default `quackquack` password.

 Now your terminal is not in your computer anymore but on the Duckiebot.
 Did the text before the place where you can enter you command change?
 Why?
 What do these things there mean?

 You should now be in a shell in the Duckiebot.
 Try to move around with terminal commands like `cd` and `ls`, as explained in the terminal basics.
-Verify that these are not your directories and files, and are actually the ones on your robot.
+Verify that these are not the directories and files you find on your computer.
+They actually are the ones on your robot.

-Repeating the steps from one of the previous exercises, try to find the MAC address of your Duckiebot.
+Repeating the steps from one of the previous exercises, find the MAC address of your Duckiebot.

 Once you are ready, you can exit the session on the Duckiebot and return to your computer by simply typing `exit` or by pressing `CTRL+D`.

 <end/>

 You can connect to your bot without having to type a password (maybe that was already the case).
-This is done by using SSH keys You don't know this yet, but when you flashed the SD card on your computer, it added an SSH key to your computer and to the Duckiebot.
+This is done by using SSH keys (a _private_ and a _public_ one).
+You don't know this yet, but when you flashed the SD card on your computer, it added an SSH key to your computer and to the Duckiebot.
 With this, the Duckiebot recognizes your computer and won’t ask for a password.
 On your computer, the key is in `~/.ssh`, and it is called `DT18_key_00`.
+If you in fact try to `ssh` in a Duckiebot on the network that was not flashed on your computer, you will have to know the password.

 ####  SSH keys {#exercise:ex-ssh-keys}